dootsnaps/Chunky-Lookbook/README.md

 To contribute, submit a pull request.
 I'll take anything that isn't already covered in this guide so long as it's not total shite.

+Right now, everything is just on one page.
+I may switch the format to multiple pages in the future (one per tab, perhaps).

 ## Tab 1: General